hal00alex/VerilogSample/README.md

 - Snake for FPGA
 - Stack

-.XDC and other Pin?Map related things not provided for School Purposes
+.XDC and other Pin/Map related things not provided for School Purposes